Skip to main content

 #

-You can also disable the Git option.
-In that case, the installer deploys the kernel sources as an unmanaged install tree directory.
+⚠️ Git is optional.
+If disabled, the installer deploys the kernel sources as an unmanaged directory tree.

 #